 Video is nice to have around.

-Whether it’s vlogs, movies, news or explainer style video content that has plenty of valuable information.
-It’s entertaining, and it’s much easier and enjoyable to watch a video than to read an entire block of text.
+Whether it's vlogs, movies, news or explainer style video content with plenty of valuable information, it’s entertaining, and it’s much easier and enjoyable to watch a video than to read an entire block of text.

 1. Provide subtitles